 Companies in the United Kingdom such as Sky and BT proudly boast of their ‘no limits’ broadband, however, such promises will begin to sound a little hollow once any potential new measures have been put in place.

-With there likely to be a vast surge in the number of people working from home in the immediate future, the industry are reviewing their protocols in this regard, however, with little else to pass away the time should the UK follow other European countries in lockdown, there is bound to be a backlash from businesses and consumers.
+The vast surge in the number of people working from home means that the industry are reviewing their protocols in this regard, however, that is likely to mean a backlash from businesses and consumers.

 Any such move is bound to affect businesses at their most basic level.
 Computer access, be that for the exchange of emails (and attachments) or the creation of documents is just a starting point.
 Withdrawing the ability to essentially function may have dire consequences.